SadanandaRP/LeadManagerAutomation/docs/Manual_Test_Cases.md

     Expected Result: Buttons should be disabled in the UI, or clicking them should trigger a 403 Forbidden error/notification.

 Requirements Traceability Matrix (RTM)

-This matrix ensures 100% coverage of the requirements specified in the QA Lead Assignment.
+This matrix ensures 100% coverage of the requirements specified.

     ID       Requirement Description            Manual TC ID    Automation ID (Java)    Status REQ-01   User Login (Positive/Negative)     TC-01, TC-02    TC-UI-01, TC-UI-02      Covered